nix-community/robotnix/docs/src/installation.md

     ID on the last line are the first eight characters of the fingerprint of your AVB key.

+ 8. Finally you can disable OEM unlocking and afterwards even the developer options again if you do not actively use them.

+> If you are unable to enroll a custom AVB key on your device, you could theoretically skip steps 4, 6 and 8.
+This is highly discouraged as it leaves your device in the [vulnerable UNLOCKED state instead of being LOCKED with a custom root of trust.](https://source.android.com/security/verifiedboot/boot-flow#communicating-verified-boot-state-to-users).

 ## Updating by sideloading OTA files
 Preferably, you can update your Vanilla/GrapheneOS flavor device using true "over-the-air" mechanism provided by the `apps.updater` module with a server hosting the OTA files, as shown [here](modules/ota.md).